-The application process, including developing your research proposal, can take time.
-It is important to get started early.
+The application process, including developing your research proposal and submitting an R1 form, can take time.
+It's important to get started early.

 To launch your research project, you will complete the following steps, though not necessarily in this order.
 For more information about each element of research projects, please consult the Research Subject Guide.

 Research is both rewarding and challenging.
 Give yourself the best chance of success by ensuring your project aligns with your past studies, existing research skills, interests and career goals.
 Use the resources below to find inspiration, get information about what the subjects entail and what can be realistically achieved.
 Remember that supervisors will have advice on topics that are feasible to research within a small project, and often seek students to undertake specific projects.
 It will help to speak with several potential supervisors as you define your research area.

 Find a supervisor

 Finding the right supervisor can make a successful research project that much easier.
 Identify potential academic supervisors by:

 - Asking lecturers or a fellow OEP student for recommendations,

 - Using the find an expert search tool,

 - Viewing the information on Faculty research webpages:

 Check the academic’s homepage or publications to see whether their research interests align with your project.
 Supervisors are typically full-time University staff (sometimes Associates or Fellows, rarely sessional i.e. casual staff).
 Joint academic supervision is possible and may be required depending on the disciplinary scope of a project.